 - Second occasion of total loss – $250 excess

 - In the unlikely event of a third occasion of total loss the parents are liable for the whole cost of a new computer.

-You must take all reasonable precautions to prevent damage and to comply with the manufacturers recommendations relating to the safeguarding and operation of the Tablet PC.
-Repairs required without exercising reasonable precautions could see repair costs exceed $100.
+You must take all reasonable precautions to prevent damage and to comply with both the School’s the Manufacturers’ recommendations relating to the safeguarding and operation of the Tablet PC.
+All repairs must be carried out by the Trinity Tech Centre or our authorised repair agents.
+Any repairs attempted by any other people could see repair costs exceed $100.
 This is determined by Trinity at its sole and reasonable discretion.